 From Lemma \ref{le:up_and_down} we know that these paths are quasi-geodesics in $\Gamma_d$ with some constants $A,B$.
 Hence they are also quasi-geodesics in $\H^d$ with some constants $A'$ and $B'$ (depending only on $d$).

-As we have already mentioned, Morse Lemma for $\delta$-hyperbolic spaces implies that there exist $C_1$ depending on $A'$ and $B'$ (and hyperbolicity constants of the space $\H^d$), see e.g. Chapter 5 of \cite{ghysdelaharpe} such that any $(A',B')$-quasi-geodesic between two points belongs to a $C_1$-neighborhood of any geodesic between these points.
+As we have already mentioned, the Morse Lemma for $\delta$-hyperbolic spaces implies that there exists $C_1$ depending on $A'$ and $B'$ (and the hyperbolicity constant of the space $\H^d$) such that any $(A',B')$-quasi-geodesic between two points in $\mathbb{H}^d$ belongs to the $C_1$-neighborhood of any geodesic between these points, see e.g. Chapter 5 of \cite{ghysdelaharpe}.
 As we have mentioned, $A',B'$, and therefore also $C_1$ depend only on $d$.

 Recall that we are discussing a finite set $X$, which admits a path of length $L$ in $\Gamma_d$ visiting all its points.
-Since the vertices of $\Gamma_d$ form a uniformly discrete space, quasi-isometrically imbedded in $\H^d$, there is a piecewise geodesic path $\gamma_*$ of length at most $C_2 L$ in $\H^d$, visiting all points of $X$.
+Since the vertices of $\Gamma_d$ form a uniformly discrete space, quasi-isometrically embedded in $\H^d$, there is a piecewise geodesic path $\gamma_*$ of length at most $C_2 L$ in $\H^d$, visiting all points of $X$.
 Here the constant $C_2$ depend only on $d$.
 The constants $C_3,C_4 \dots$ that we will choose later in the proof will also depend only on $d$.